ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Transporting CMW and CMW Collections in X.509 Messages {#x509}

-There are cases where CMW and CMW collection payloads need to be transported in PKIX messages, for example in Certificate Signing Requests (CSR) {{-csr-a}}, or in X.509 Certificates and Certificate revocation lists (CRL) {{DICE-arch}}.
+There are cases where CMW and CMW collection payloads need to be transported in PKIX messages, for example in Certificate Signing Requests (CSRs) {{-csr-a}}, or in X.509 Certificates and Certificate Revocation Lists (CRLs) {{DICE-arch}}.

 For CMW, Section 6.1.8 of {{DICE-arch}} defines the ConceptualMessageWrapper format and the associated extension object identifier.